It is important to note that the question is not “should I learn any?” but rather “how much should I learn?”.

 - Vacation & study

-- Back for a week & mostly study
+- Back from vacation for a week & mostly study

 - Day before test nothing but study